 If you’re painting outdoors, a ladder is obviously necessary to reach the higher parts of your exterior.
 But even for indoor projects, you will find that it’s really handy and makes your job much easier.

 Drop cloths are used to cover the floor and furniture from any paint that spills while you painting, and believe us when we say they’ll be quite a bit.
 You can be cheap, disposable plastic drop cloths but we’d highly recommend investing in canvas sheets, which will last you a lot longer and don’t present the same potential safety issues (as they don’t absorb the paint) and they’re a bit more user-friendly because you can bend them around doorways, etc.

-There are few simple tips, if once learned, can help you to extend the lifetime of your paint work.
+There are few simple tips if once learned, can help you to extend the lifetime of your paintwork.
 If you don’t have any of the gear, you can see how it often makes sense to call up a professional and have them complete the job for you.
-Once you factor in the time and money spent on supplies, as well as the actual labour required on your part, often have a painting company handle it can be the smart choice.
+Once you factor in the time and money spent on supplies, as well as the actual labour required on your part, often have professional house painters handle it can be the smart choice.